presidentbeef/brakeman/CONTRIBUTING.md

 ## Copyright Assignment

-By opening a pull request to https://github.com/presidentbeef/brakeman, you agree to assign all rights to the code to Synopsys, Inc.
+By opening a pull request to https://github.com/presidentbeef/brakeman, you agree to assign all rights to the code to Synopsys, Inc. under the [Brakeman Public Use License](LICENSE.md).

 ## Submitting a Pull Request